Bit-Wasp/bitcoin-php/README.md

  echo $public->getAddress($network) . "\n";
 ```

-## Explore the blockchain using OOP bindings to the RPFC
+## Explore the blockchain using OOP bindings to the RPC
 ```
 use Afk11\Bitcoin\Rpc\RpcFactory;